rickballard/CoCiviumBackUp/staging/_imported/Civium/scroll/Cognocarta_Consenti_c9_20250718.md

 ## VII.
 Acknowledgment

-Civium is built by many, named and unnamed.
+CoCivium is built by many, named and unnamed.

 Some are Visionaries.
 Some are Practicals.
 Some are Null Contributors (⊘), who gift without credit.